Aleksandr Komin (killer): Komin's ordinary life

 During this time, Komin appeared to live quite an ordinary life.
 He lived in an apartment on Shkolnaya Street, along with his concubine, but at the same time, he visited his garage daily.
 Neither Komin's partner nor his neighbours suspected that any unnatural activities were happening in the garage, which had no car for a long time.
 Also, Komin was registered as unemployed in the public employment service and regularly received unemployment benefits.

 Komin was engaged in public activities and was already at the zenith of entrepreneurial success.
-In addition to the usual products of the garment factory, the enslaved people began to sew phelonions for local priests and even wove icons.
+In addition to the usual products of the garment factory, the prisoners began to sew phelonions for local priests and even wove icons.
 Komin also forced them to weave a huge coat of arms of Russia, which he tried to sell to the Vyatskiye Polyana administration and even the local police but was refused.

 The factory's final year

 In January 1997, Komin unexpectedly met the missing Vera Talpayeva in the city.
 He offered her new conditions for cooperation: now she had to look for markets for the garment factory's products in exchange for an appropriate reward and bring in new prisoners.
-A few days later, Talpayeva brought into the garage 22-year-old Irina Ganyushkina, whom Komin later tried to artificially fertilize (with the help of a syringe) to produce additional enslaved people for himself.
+A few days later, Talpayeva brought into the garage 22-year-old Irina Ganyushkina, whom Komin later tried to artificially fertilize (with the help of a syringe) to produce additional slaves for himself.
 He killed Talpayeva in the garage using the same brake fluid, but unlike Nazimova, he tormented her for several hours before that.